 Being outside and taking in our surroundings can really help to boost your mood.
 It can remind us that there’s something bigger than us in this world and by moving our bodies, whilst breathing in fresh air, we can channel our stress.
 You don’t need to travel for miles to experience it either.
 Just step outside of your house.

-2) Get into water
+2) Get into water – it will boost your mental health

 I’m referencing that piece of parenting advice again.
 I find that putting my son in the bath, or in the swimming pool really boosts his mood and I’m just the same.
 It could be a hot bath, it might be a hot shower, or maybe it’s the sea, or a river.
 It doesn’t actually matter what water you choose, but getting in it could help to boost your mood.
 Try it!